spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/virtual-deployment/vm-edge-host.md

 - Physical access to the Edge host.

 - An Edge Installer OVF template.
-Check out the [Prepare Edge Hosts for Installation](../stage.md) for guidance on how to create an Edge Installer OVF template.
+Check out the [Installation](../stage.md) for guidance on how to create an Edge Installer OVF template.

 ## Site Install